TepanD/gilgalcare-whatsapp-bot/README.md

 ## Improvements

 - [x] Put the hardcoded group name in .env to ease configuration.
-- [ ] Add a logger.
+- [x] Add a logger.
 - [ ] The data inserted to Google Sheet by this application is not the exact data the church volunteers need.
 As of today (16 August 2024), this project is still a prototype.
+- [ ] Add tests

 - Feature wishlist:
   - [ ] Add a command to mention everyone in the group.